sseff/weather-forecast-dashboard/README.md

 # Weather Forecast Dashboard

 Welcome to the **Weather Forecast Dashboard**!
 This application is designed to gather, tag, and visualize weather forecast data for Germany, providing valuable insights for renewable energy operations.
-Built with TypeScript, Node.js, React.js, and MongoDB, this project showcases a full-stack implementation tailored to meet the requirements of BayWa r.e.
-Data Services GmbH's technical challenge.
+Built with TypeScript, Node.js, React.js, and MongoDB.

 ## Table of Contents